d3x0r/train-speed-limiter/README.md

 | 259.2 |

 ### With Mod
+  - Add powered wood bridge rails (if also have Bio Industries for graphics)
+  - Add powered concrete rails (if also have Bio Industries for graphics)
   - Increase power from 600kW to 1500kW
   - Increase max speed from 259.2 to 863
   - Increase air resitance form 0.75% to 2%